How to train your dog to be calm, relax and settle

-Start training at home and at times when your dog is more likely to be already relaxing.
-You’ll know your dog is truly settled when they lie down, not asking for attention, and not easily distracted by what’s going on around them.
-To begin with you may just need to reward your dog for any behaviour that is not staring at you, pulling on the lead, or barking.
+To begin with you may just need to reward your dog for any behaviour that doesn’t involve staring at you, pulling on the lead, or barking.

 Sit quietly on a chair with your dog on the lead and a blanket on the floor.
-Drop tiny bite size treats to your dog as a reward for settling down on the blanket.
-Don’t say anything to your dog whilst doing this.
+Drop tiny bite-size treats to your dog as a reward for settling down on the blanket.
+Don’t say anything to your dog while doing this.

 Always make sure your dog is having a good time when settling, whether enjoying their toys, chews, or simply dozing and snoozing!